gve-sw/gve_devnet_ise_expanded_grace_period_guest_portal/README.md

 # ISE - Expanded Grace Period Guest Portal
 The expanded grace period guest portal enhances the ISE Self-Registration Guest Portal to allow a grace period longer than 30 min for sponsors to approve a new guest user.
-Furthermore, it allows the browser window to be closed after the self-registration and automatically connects the guest user to the network after successful registration.
-ISE instead requires the browser window to stay open while waiting for approval.
+Furthermore, it allows the browser window to be closed after the self-registration.
+ISE requires the browser window to stay open while waiting for approval.

 ## Contacts
 * Ramona Renner

 ## Solution Components
-* Cisco ISE (Identity Services Engine) with admin access
+* Cisco ISE (Identity Services Engine)
 * Two email accounts

 ## Demo Workflow